NiKrause/orbit-blog/README.md

 ## Description

-Orbit-Blog is a decentralized blogging application that leverages OrbitDB for peer-to-peer data replication and IPFS for content storage.
+Le Space-Blog is a decentralized blogging application that leverages OrbitDB for peer-to-peer data replication and IPFS for content storage.
 It enables users to create, manage, and share blog content in a decentralized manner, so blog posts are stored with the blog author and their readers maintain a replica via peer-to-peer connections.

 ## Installation